npms-io/npms-cli/README.md

 $ npms search [packages...]

 Options:
-  --from, -f            The offset in which to start searching from.         [number] [default: 0] --size, -s            The total number of results to return.              [number] [default: 10] --output, -o          Format the results in a table or as JSON.               [default: "table"] --score-effect        The effect that the module scores have for the final search score.[number] --quality-weight      The weight that the quality has for the each module score.        [number] --popularity-weight   The weight that the popularity has for each module score.         [number] --maintenance-weight  The weight that the maintenance has for each module score.        [number] -v, --version         Show version number                                              [boolean] -h, --help            Show help                                                        [boolean]
+  --version, -v         Show version number                                                                 [boolean] --help, -h            Show help                                                                           [boolean] --color               Allows disabling or enabling colored output                         [boolean] [default: true] --from, -f            The offset in which to start searching from.                            [number] [default: 0] --size, -s            The total number of results to return.                                 [number] [default: 10] --output, -o          Format the results in a table or as JSON.                                  [default: "table"] --score-effect        The effect that the module scores have for the final search score.                   [number] --quality-weight      The weight that the quality has for the each module score.                           [number] --popularity-weight   The weight that the popularity has for each module score.                            [number] --maintenance-weight  The weight that the maintenance has for each module score.                           [number]
 ```

 Besides searching, the CLI provides some more useful commands.